TAD-SSE-663/ParallelProgramming/README.md

 -Take the maximum time of the individual processes. <br />
 -Run the program multiple times. <br />
 -Take the minimum time from multiple runs as the runtime. <br />

-# Distributed-Memory Programming with MPI
-# Shared-Memory Programming with Pthreads
-# Shared-Memory Programming with OpenMP